 Please scroll down to the below recipe card for exact measurements.

-- Potato Starch: or sub with corn starch, or rice flour or tapioca starch.
-Potato starch offers the best flavor and results for Japanese karaage as it carries a slight potato flavor.
-If you can't find any of these ingredients, as a last resort, you can use wheat flour or all purpose flour.
-However, flour does not yield the best results for crispy chicken!
+- Potato Starch: or substitute with corn starch, or rice flour or tapioca starch.
+Potato starch offers the best flavor and results for Japanese karaage because it carries a slight potato flavor.
+Avoid all purpose flour as it won't give you a crispy crust.

-- Lemon wedges (highly recommended), spritzed over fried chicken to enjoy!
+- Lemon wedges: for serving.
 The acid in the lemon juice takes this fried chicken dish to the next level.
-You'll find lemon wedges served with karaage at many Japanese restaurants.

-- Sake: this is a key ingredient to the best karaage!
+- Sake: Any Japanese cooking sake will work for this recipe.
+You can find at most Asian markets.
 Sake helps to remove that gamey taste in meat and helps to tenderize the chicken.
 If you can't have alcohol, sub with rice vinegar.

-- Sugar: sugar helps to balance out the saltiness from the soy sauce.
+- Sugar: to balance out the salty flavors in the soy sauce.

-- Garlic: this is another key ingredient for a great karaage!
-The garlicky flavors help to mask any gamey flavors in chicken and offers great taste and aroma.
+- Garlic: this helps to mask any gamey flavors in chicken and offers great taste and aroma.

 Note: The Asian market is likely to carry these ingredients.
 You may find some at your select local grocery store or online, like on Amazon.